ROBERT MILLER BIO

 Mindi Abair

-Robert realized that he had accomplished something that was unique and inspiring - becoming a successful musician in his 60s, an age when most Baby Boomers were contemplating their retirement.
-Along the way he had developed a path into pursuing and succeeding at one’s dream, and felt that he could inspire others to follow and succeed at their dream.
+Robert realized that was accomplishing something that was unique and inspiring - becoming a successful musician in his 60s, an age when most Baby Boomers were contemplating their retirement.

 Follow Your Dream Podcast

-During the depths of the pandemic, musicians were frozen in time - they couldn’t perform, rehearse or record.
-Robert knew that he needed to do something creative.
+Then, in 2020, the pandemic hit the world.
+Musicians like Robert could neither perform nor even rehearse.
+Robert knew that he needed to do, something creative.
 Someone suggested that he start a podcast, but he had no idea what that was; he had never listened to one.
-However, after thinking about it further Robert decided that a podcast could provide a much deeper level of engagement than ordinary social media.
+However, after looking into it Robert decided that a podcast could provide a much deeper level of engagement than ordinary social media.

 The podcast has become a much bigger success than Robert could ever have imagined.
 For quite some time now the podcast has been ranked in the Top 1% of all podcasts (actually the Top .1%) and has listeners worldwide on every continent in 200 countries!
 As Robert likes to say, each episode is like going on a World Tour for him and his guests.

+Robert’s music is a big part of the podcast.
+He infuses his music into each episode and also uses the podcast’s worldwide platform to introduce his music.
 Robert now releases all of his new music through the podcast.
-In this way his music goes to thousands of listeners all around the world.
+In this way his music is heard by thousands of listeners all around the world.
 For Robert it’s like playing a concert to a worldwide audience!

 And the icing on the cake is Robert’s musical collaborations with a number of his World Class guests, as noted above.